Friday, November 28, 2025

 Now, if I remember correctly, Naughty Dog and Sony had worked together under a licensing deal from Universal to make Crash Team Racing after Sony negotiated between the companies after Universal treated Naughty Dog poorly by turning off the air conditioning to the building, right?
 So, if Future Club was still involved in Skullgirls' development while Hidden Variable is still having a legal dispute with Autumn, then maybe they could negotiate between the companies so that both Hidden Variable and Future Club would work together under a licensing deal from Autumn so that Hidden Variable would have the least amount of contact with Autumn as possible.

 But rest assured that this will be a good difference that if Autumn get Guilds out of the way in November or December, the new chapter of Skullgirls development can REALLY begin in 2026.
-That will hopefully light the way for a brilliant future for both 2nd Encore and Mobile.
+That will hopefully light the way to a brilliant future for both 2nd Encore and Mobile.
 They will not make a lampoon out of themselves in both sections like they did to get themselves wound up getting sued by Hidden Variable for breach of contract and $1.2 million after their refusal to pay what they owe.

 Monday, November 3, 2025